jordanmarques/wifi-bomb/README.md

-The Wifi-Bomb project disrupts the connection of connected device to a router.
-The application requires to know the MAC address of the connected device.
+The Wifi-Bomb project slowed down the speed of a router.
+For this, it performs a DDOS via the sending of a large number of network packets.